-I am very grateful to Anthony Johnson for having written his book and established within the academic world a theory that Pythagorean type geometry is present in a British henge so that I am not the only person saying this is so!
+I am very grateful to Anthony Johnson for having written his book and established within the academic world a theory that Pythagorean type geometry is present in a British henge, so that I am not the only person saying this is so!

-I had concluded by 2011 that 1. was definitely true of Avebury, but without having read Anthony Johnson’s book.
+I had concluded by 2011 that 1. above was definitely true of Avebury, but without yet having read Anthony Johnson’s book.
 I still think that Britain could possibly have been the original roots of the Pythagorean geometry.

-For a long time I believed 2. to be true of Avebury.
+For a long time I believed 2. above to be true of Avebury.
 It seemed bizarre but an enormous effort and great numbers of people had clearly been involved in the pursuit of these geometrical patterns over very long periods of time.
-Not only this but I could not escape the impression that they had found the peculiar numbers it kept generating highly amusing, if not absolutely hilarious.
+Not only that but I could not escape the impression that they had found the peculiar numbers it kept generating highly amusing, if not absolutely hilarious.
 For a long time it really did seem to me that this obsessive practice of geometry was a big game they played purely for entertainment.
 It may have required a lot of people to hold hands and form lines, circles and patterns or they may have used sighting tools and marked points and fractions of circles out with sticks.
 Sighting tools and sticks may have been an easier method than ropes on a site as huge as Avebury.
-They had no television of course, and so I began to think that maybe the geometry was a form of regular sport.
+They had no television of course, and so I began to think that maybe the geometry was a form of regular entertainment or sport.